ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * Date - Mandatory
    * Language Code - Mandatory
 2. If the mandatory input parameters are missing, throws the appropriate message
-1. Validates if the response contain the following attributes for the Machine ID and Language Code Received
+1. Validates if the response contains the following attributes for the Machine ID and Language Code Received
    * Machine ID
    * Machine Name
    * Mac Address